cloudprudhvi/nodejs-docker/README.md

 ng generate --help
 ```

 ## Building

-To build the project run:
+To build the project:

 ```bash
 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+Build artifacts will be stored in the `dist/` directory.

 ## Running unit tests